BSUoS and the Cost of Balancing Britain's Power System

 -

-Energy transition impact: How rising renewable generation is increasing variability and making the system harder to forecast.
+Energy transition impact: How rising renewable generation is increasing variability, making the system harder to balance and adding uncertainty to the BSUoS forecast.

 -

-Tariff under-recovery risk: Why current assumptions may be insufficient, increasing the risk of future BSUoS tariff increases or adjustments.
+Tariff under-recovery risk: Why current assumptions may be insufficient, increasing the risk of future BSUoS tariff increases or adjustments to the BSUoS fixed tariff.